SidKwok/template-rwb/README.md

 ### Unit test with jest

 We provide [jest](http://facebook.github.io/jest/) as the default unit test library for its powerful and convenient apis.
 We also use [Enzyme](http://airbnb.io/enzyme/index.html) as a helper to make components more testable.
 All test files should place in `./__tests__`.
+And you need you create the files named `your-js(x)-file.test.js`, or other files will not use for test.
+But you can set your own rules in `package.json`.
 ## Known Issues

 * When combine with `react-router v3`, hot-reload will cause browser's error log in `console`.
 This is `react-router v3`'s known issue, but it doesn't have other side effects.
 I solve this issue with a random number as a key in router, thanks[@chenz24](https://github.com/chenz24).
 Noted that there is no such issue with `v4`.